 Source: Farm household survey during December 2022-February 2023

-The second major problem is the non-availability of timely credit after harvesting to meet the requirements such as transport cost and labour cost.
+The second major problem is the non-availability of timely credit after harvesting to meet the requirements such as transport cost and labor cost.
 About 18.84 percent of farmers depend on money lenders and 45 percent of farmers depend on hand loans from friends and relatives to meet the marketing cost and family expenses before selling the produce.
-Farmers who sell their produce through regulated market can store their paddy in market’s rural godowns and can avail credit if they are unable to get better price for paddy.
+Farmers who sell their produce through regulated markets can store their paddy in the market’s rural godowns and can avail of credit if they are unable to get a better price for paddy.
 (Saravanakumar and Kiruthika, 2015; Sheila, 2016)

 The next major problem is the high transportation cost incurred by farmers who are willing to sell their produce at markets for better prices (Hile et al., 2014; Joshi, 2004).
 Most of the farmers reported inadequate capacity of rural godowns and absence of government warehouses in their village which leads to immediate sales after harvest for lower prices to prevent post-harvest losses.
 (Sharma, 2016; Shelke et al., 2009)

-About 26.67 percent of farmers have no awareness on accessing market information but 67.77 percent of farmers use ‘Uzhavan’ mobile application to monitor daily prices in market for their produce.
-Insufficient knowledge on grading and standardization practices leads to lower prices for the produce.
-Regulated markets have integrated paddy cleaning and packing machine which helps in removing immature seeds and dust and gives high grade paddy at free of cost to farmers but farmers are not willing to use as it reduces the total quantity of their produce even though high-quality product fetches higher price.
+About 26.67 percent of farmers have no awareness of accessing market information but 67.77 percent of farmers use the ‘Uzhavan’ mobile application to monitor daily prices in the market for their produce.
+Insufficient knowledge of grading and standardization practices leads to lower prices for the produce.
+Regulated markets have integrated paddy cleaning and packing machine which help in removing immature seeds and dust and give high grade paddy at free of cost to farmers but farmers are not willing to use it as it reduces the total quantity of their produce even though high-quality product fetches higher price.

 CONCLUSION

-The study reveals that cultivation of paddy is profitable in the study area.
-Farmers get better prices for paddy when sold through regulated market hence this channel is found to be the most efficient one.
-Marketing cost incurred by farmers is higher when sold through commission agents while labour cost and transportation cost is higher among other marketing costs.
-The major constraints faced by farmers are unsatisfactory price offered, lack of adequate credit, transportation and storage facilities.
+The study reveals that the cultivation of paddy is profitable in the study area.
+Farmers get better prices for paddy when sold through regulated markets hence this channel is found to be the most efficient one.
+Marketing costs incurred by farmers is higher when sold through commission agents while labor costs and transportation costs is higher among other marketing costs.
+The major constraints faced by farmers are unsatisfactory prices offered, lack of adequate credit, transportation, and storage facilities.
 Improving the credit facilities available to farmers immediately after harvest will enable them to get better prices for their produce.
-Farmers should be given more training on post-harvest management practices and awareness on market information.
+Farmers should be given more training on post-harvest management practices and awareness of market information.

 REFERENCE

 Acharya, S.S. and Agarwal, N.L.
 (2004).
 Agricultural marketing in India.
 Oxford and IBH Publishing Co.
 Pvt.
-Ltd., NEWDELHI, INDIA.
+Ltd., NEW DELHI, INDIA.

 Extension technique for Efficient Agricultural Marketing.
 Indian Streams Research Journal, 2(3), 1-4.